 There are different types of databases:

-NB: Most databases are combinations of different types of databases.
-In a typical database, some of the articles are in full text, others have only reference information and an abstract.
+NOTE: Most databases are combinations of the different database types.
+In a typical database, some of the article full texts are available and others only include the reference information and an abstract.

-In most databases you can limit your search to include only full text articles.
-Use this option with caution, as an interesting article may be available in another database acquired for Turku UAS users.
+In most databases you can limit your search to only include full text articles.
+However, use this option with caution, as interesting articles may be available in other databases acquired for Turku UAS users.

-See more information on article search in the Article guide.
+See more information on article search in the Guide to Article Search.

-Google helps you find everyday information online quickly and easily, but with scholarly information needs Google is not enough:
+Google helps you find everyday information quickly and easily.
+However, in academic information seeking Google is not enough:

-Scholarly information skills include skills to identify databases of your own field of study as well as knowledge of methods on how to search information in a systematical way.
+Academic information seeking skills include skills to identify databases in your field as well as knowing how to search for information systematically.

-All the electronic and printed materials acquired for Turku UAS students and staff as well as Turku UAS theses can be found via Turku UAS Finna:
+All electronic and printed materials acquired for Turku UAS students and staff as well as Turku UAS theses can be found through Turku UAS Finna:

-Please note that Finna.fi contains only open access material, not electronic resources licensed by organizations.
-This is why it is advisable to start your search with Turku UAS Finna, which provides access to all the materials acquired for Turku UAS students and staff.
+NOTE: Finna.fi contains open access electronic resources, not electronic resources licensed by organisations.
+This is why you should start your search with Turku UAS Finna, which provides access to all the resources acquired for Turku UAS students and staff.

 Google Scholar is a scholarly literature search engine provided by Google.
-Search result consist of dissertations, presentations, books, summaries, conference publications and articles published by academic publishers, communities, universities and other scientific organizations.
+The search results consist of articles, dissertations, presentations, books, abstracts, conference publications, and reports published by academic publishers, communities, universities and other scholarly organisations.

 Google Scholar finds open access materials as well as some materials with restricted access.
 Google Scholar library links enables you to access the full text articles provided by Turku UAS.
 Please note that Google Scholar does not include all the library databases.